suzybates/LeeWebsiteRedesign/wp-content/plugins/updraftplus/readme.txt

 = UpdraftPlus Addons And Premium =

-UpdraftPlus Backup/Restore is not crippled in any way - it is fully functional, with no annoying omissions.
-What we do have is various extra features, and guaranteed support, available <a href="http://updraftplus.com/">from our website, updraftplus.com</a>.
+UpdraftPlus Backup/Restore is not crippled in any way - it is fully functional for backing up and restoring your site.
+What we do have is various extra features (including site cloning), and guaranteed support, available <a href="http://updraftplus.com/">from our website, updraftplus.com</a>.
+See <a href="http://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">a comparison of the free/Premium versions, here</a>.

-If you need WordPress multisite compatibility (you'll know if you do), <a href="http://updraftplus.com/shop/">then you need UpdraftPlus Premium</a>.
+If you need WordPress multisite backup compatibility (you'll know if you do), <a href="http://updraftplus.com/shop/">then you need UpdraftPlus Premium</a>.

 = Professional / Enterprise support agreements available =

-UpdraftPlus backup/restore is written by professional WordPress developers.
+UpdraftPlus Backup/Restore is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
 Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

 = More premium plugins =